what measures can you take to ensure the pup is happy and healthy?

-Kennel Club registry/ pedigree papers- there are pros and cons to KC registry- health checks and rules about how many litters a mother can have, plus you know exactly your puppy’s family tree, useful for ensuring good genetic diversity.
+Kennel Club registry/ pedigree papers– there are pros and cons to KC registry- there’s rules to safeguard heath- breed specific tests for the parents and rules about how many litters a mother can have, plus you know exactly your puppy’s family tree, useful for ensuring good genetic diversity.
 Just as there can be KC registered puppy farmers, there are good breeders who do not have KC registered dogs.
 With designer breeds, read up.
 A KC registered labrador can be cheaper than a non-registered cockerpoo.
 Check that you are not paying a huge amount of money for a fancy-named mongrel whose parents haven’t had any health checks.
 (Hip scoring is a scheme run by the KC and can only be done on pedigree dogs).

 * Assured Breeder Scheme.
 We are members of the Assured breeder scheme.
 When we applied we were astonished- other than the obvious health tests, we were not asked any questions.
 It’s taken 3 years, but we now have been inspected (and passed).
 I am really glad that everyone is getting inspected and have more faith and confidence in the scheme.